 Mix properly.
 (At each stage make sure your hands and the utensils you use are clean and dry.)

 Heat mustard oil in a heavy bottom pan till it begins to smoke.
-Turn off the flame and let it cool.
+Turn off the flame and let it come to a warm temperature.

 (if you are using Olive Oil then there is no need to heat it.
 Just add it along with other ingredients in the bowl and mix well).